-Reality: Because state laws vary greatly, I will explain this generally (I am not giving you legal advice, and obviously as responsible gun owners we always need to understand our individual state laws).
-Brandishing or displaying your firearm, usually, needs to be accompanied with ‘in a threatening manner, or reckless.’
+Reality: Because state laws vary greatly, I will explain this in a generic sense (I am not giving you legal advice, and obviously as responsible gun owners we always need to understand our individual state laws).
+Brandishing or displaying your firearm usually needs to be accompanied with ‘in a threatening manner, or reckless.’
 If you print, or even if your firearm briefly is exposed because of the wind or something similar, you likely will not have met the elements for criminal charges.
 Now if you are carrying concealed and print or have your firearm exposed while in a ‘no carry zone,’ this is going to be an issue, and not related to solely printing or having your firearm briefly exposed.

 Concern: I need to constantly check my firearm to make sure it's not exposed.

 Reality: You shouldn't have to check your firearm constantly.
 If you have a good holster that is adjusted and set up for your body and firearm, it should not need to be adjusted.
 Initially, when you first receive your holster, yes, you should spend much time adjusting it and finding the best way to carry it on your body.
 You should figure out inside your home, the proper belt, undershirt or type of clothing you will be using long before you take your brand new concealed carry gun for a trip out on the town.
 In fact, constantly adjusting your firearm or clothing can be one of the biggest giveaways that the bulge under your clothing is not a cell phone, but rather, a firearm.